stineb/geco_website/content/data_code/index.md

 ---

-## More code

-More of my open source code and open access model outputs:

-- [rbeni](https://github.com/stineb/rbeni): An eclectic collection of functions used in Beni's daily life, implemented as an R package.

----

 # Data and outputs

 - [fLUE](https://doi.org/10.5281/zenodo.1158524): Fractional reduction in light use efficiency due to soil moisture stress, estimated at FLUXNET2015 Tier 1 sites, as described in Stocker et al., (2018) *New Phytologist*.